whatnick/austender_analyser/README.md

 ## Roadmap
 - Download one search result - KPMG
 - Identify fields to cache from Austender
-- Cron to download and populate dynamodb with Austender info
+- Cron to download and populate dynamodb/clickhouse with Austender info
 - Webserver API to serve 1 set results
     - total spend on org all time
     - last 5 years